Qubit-compatible substrates with superconducting through-silicon vias: Introduction

 \section{Introduction}

-\IEEEPARstart{C}{ore} performance metrics of superconducting qubits have rapidly improved since their inception, with dephasing time in particular increasing four orders of magnitude from 20 nanoseconds demonstrated by Chiorescu et al. \cite{chiorescu_coherent_2003} to hundreds of microseconds demonstrated recently \cite{place_new_2021,wang_towards_2022,gordon_environmental_2021,somoroff_millisecond_2021}.
+\IEEEPARstart{P}{erformance} of superconducting qubits has greatly improved since the first demonstrations of quantum coherence, with dephasing time, in particular, increasing four orders of magnitude from 20 ns demonstrated by Chiorescu et al. in 2003 \cite{chiorescu_coherent_2003} to hundreds of microseconds measured recently \cite{place_new_2021,wang_towards_2022,gordon_environmental_2022,somoroff_millisecond_2021}.
 To an extent, this astonishing progress in coherence time has been achieved by avoiding complexity in fabrication.
-State-of-the-art superconducting qubits are typically fabricated using an extremely restricted set of materials, a low thermal budget, and a small number of depositions and lithographies, often including techniques such as lift-off that are problematic for high yield in large devices.
+State-of-the-art superconducting qubits are typically fabricated using an extremely restricted set of materials, a low thermal budget, and a minimal number of depositions and lithographic steps.